jtslear/mustached-archer/README.md

 Then proceed to configuring Jenkins appropriately
  - If using vagrant, it can be accessed via http://localhost:8080
  - If not using vagrant, use the IP of your host
+ - Don't forget to configure git on Jenkins!

 ##Other Notable Items##
 If a package is required add it to `node['the_environment']['packages']`